universitetslektor vid Statsvetenskapliga institutionen, Forskare och lärare

 Sofia Näsström is Associate Professor at the Department of Government, Uppsala University.
-She works in the field of political theory, with particular focus on issues related to democracy, constituent power, the people, the right to have rights, representation, freedom and precarity.
-She is currently working on a monograph entitled The Spirit of Democracy: Sources of Corruption and Renewal, and as of 2019, she is principal investigator of a new project: "Democratic Self-Defense: The Social Model" (2019-21).
-Here is a list of publications, talks and a full CV.
+She works in the field of political theory, with particular focus on issues related to democracy, the people and representation.
+She is currently completing a monograph entitled The Spirit of Democracy: Sources of Corruption and Renewal, and as of 2019, she is principal investigator of a new project: "Democratic Self-Defense: The Social Model" (2019-21).
+Here is a list of publications and talks.

 Finns även på

-I have held visiting positions at the European University Institute, Florence, Columbia University, New York, and New School of Social Research, New York.
-My current project is called Right to Citizenship: The Problem, Principle and Politics of a New Law (2014-2017), and it is financed by the Swedish Research Council.
-For more information about this project, see here.
+As of 2019, I am principal investigator of a new project funded by Marianne & Marcus Wallenberg Foundation called Democratic Self-Defense: The Social Model (2019-21).
+My previous project was on Right to Citizenship: The Problem, Principle and Politics of a New Law (2014-2017), and it was funded by the Swedish Research Council.
 I am also a researcher in the project Who are "We, the People"?
 A Study of National and Indigenous Peoples' Constitutions (2016-2018).
 For more information about this project, see here.